The River’s Memory’s Origins

 The beds at the Corporation of Yaddo and the Atlantic Center for the Arts came with food and a long tradition of support, and saying thank you to them will never be enough.

 My bed at home, under live oaks and palms, is my, well, I was going to say bedrock, and perhaps I just will.

-Finally, Joan Leggitt, editor extraordinaire, had this dream of starting an independent literary press.
+Finally, Joan Leggitt had this dream of starting an independent literary press.
 And here we are.
 I’m so proud to be part of Twisted Road Publication’s debut year.